josephpconley/spark-digit-recognizer/README.md

 ## Maybe
 - [] try to handle top-bottom oriented scorecard

+## Questions
+- Why does the decision tree model keep predicting 8's?

 ## TODO
 - [] easy way to convert probabilities into array double for writing to CSV